yindia/githook/docs/rules.md

 # Rules Engine

 Rules use JSONPath for field access and boolean logic for matching.
-Each matching rule emits a topic and optionally targets specific drivers.
+Each matching rule emits a topic and can target specific drivers.

 ## Syntax
 ```yaml